NHLBI-MR/ISMRM2019_demo/GE_converter_demo/ge_to_ismrmrd_converter/README.md

     ```bash
     cmake   -D CMAKE_C_COMPILER=/usr/bin/gcc-6   -D CMAKE_CXX_COMPILER=/usr/bin/g++-6   -D CMAKE_INSTALL_PREFIX=$GADGETRON_HOME   -D HDF5_USE_STATIC_LIBRARIES=yes   -D CMAKE_EXE_LINKER_FLAGS="-lpthread -lz -ldl" ..
     ```

+   Please note - using Python gadgets with GE's supplied HDF5-supplied library from Orchestra has proved problematic.
+To use Python gadgets, you would need to install the 'ismrmrd' and 'h5py' packages in Python - which require the system's HDF5 library to also be installed (for linking against).
+A work-around using GE's HDF5 library has not yet been developed.
+For now, use the default gadgetron container.

 1. Obtain the GE converter source code: